Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers

-The crux of the proof is to show that Dual Adjustment also preserves Invariant~\ref{inv:F-approx}, in particular Approximate Domination and Tightness.
-Before proving the correctness of Dual Adjustment, we first prove the following parity lemma, which was first used in \cite{GT91}; we generalize it to $f$-factor:
+The crux of the proof is to show that Dual Adjustment also preserves Invariant~\ref{inv:F-approx}, in particular approximate domination and approximate tightness.
+Before proving the correctness of Dual Adjustment, we first prove the following parity lemma, which was first used in \cite{GT91}; we generalize it to $f$-matching:

 \begin{lemma}[Parity] Let $\widehat{S}$ be the search forest defined as above.
 Let $S$ be the preimage of $\widehat{S}$ in $G$.
 The $y$-value of every vertex in $S$ has the same parity, as a multiple of $\delta/2$. \end{lemma}